In this article, I introduce an application called VirtualMotionCapture.

-Then, the ‘Chroma Key’ filter makes the background colour of VirtualMotionCapture transparent so that the character is combined with the background and displayed.
+Then, the ‘Chroma Key’ filter makes the background colour of VirtualMotionCapture transparent so that the character is combined with the background image in the display.

 It’s completed now.
-Once you set up the recording and the broadcasting, you will be able to create a movie and livestream.
+Once you set up the recording and the broadcasting, you will be able to create a video and livestream.

 In this article, I introduced the basics to use VirtualMotionCapture.

-Even this basic method allows you to livestream a gameplay like Vtuber straight away.
+Even this basic way allows you to livestream gameplay like Vtuber straight away.

-However, you still need to do more if you want to create a MR video as if the character entered the world of a game application.
+However, you still need to learn more if you want to create an MR video as if the character entered the world of the game application.

-Next, I will introduce the application required to record an MR video and advanced use of VirtualMotionCapture.
+Next, I will introduce the application required to record an MR video and advanced way to use VirtualMotionCapture.